Solofighter3/stocktracker/README.md

-stocks independently in every 20 seconds so that we can get real time deatails in every 20 seconds.Goal was to get data every 20 seconds but alpha_ventage limitted the api calls up to 5 per/mins so we can only make 5 calls in every 60 seconds which is why I reccomend to select only 5 stocks for now if you are using one user and if you are using multiple user then make sure that total stock selection of your users are less then 5 or 5. but you can change this limitation by buying premium pakage of alpha_ventage or use yahoo finance,polygonoi,etc.Once all details is acquired we will use django channels and websockets to get those details in frontend.Project is still uncomplete
+stocks independently in every 20 seconds so that we can get real time deatails in every 20 seconds.Goal was to get data every 20 seconds but alpha_ventage limitted the api calls up to 5 per/mins so we can only make 5 calls in every 60 seconds which is why I reccomend to select only 5 stocks for now if you are using one user and if you are using multiple user then make sure that total stock selection of your users are less then 5 or 5. but you can change this limitation by buying premium pakage of alpha_ventage or use yahoo finance,polygonoi,etc.Once all details is acquired we will use django channels and websockets to get those details in frontend.
 # Workflow:
 At first I created a group named chat_tracks inside consumers.py vwhich contains channel_layers of all user/clients in our websocket.
 Whenever user comes websocket page with some selected stocks from previous page,I will add that user's channel_layer inside my chat_tracks group